Why RTR Matters

 “I was hired to teach math in inner city Miami, even though I was not qualified to teach the subject.
 This would never have happened in a suburban school district.
 While I knew how to do fifth grade math, I didn’t understand the discipline of mathematics well enough to diagnosis problems that my students were having.
 If they didn’t understand how to do the math problem the first way I explained it, my only “alternative” strategies were to speak louder or more slowly.
 I had the heart for teaching urban students, but not the content expertise.
 Urban students deserve better.”

-Dr. Therese A. Dozier, Director, Richmond Teacher Residency
+Dr. Therese A. Dozier, Director, RTR

-Richmond students deserve the same chance as everybody else
+Students in high-need and hard to staff schools deserve the same chance as everybody else

 Why it matters

-Urban schools.
+At Risk Students.
 They demand the best.
 They challenge the best.
 They require the best.
 This is why we Teach for Change.